How Often Should You Rebalance?

 Answer: Investors often wrestle with whether to take a strategic (that is, buy-and-hold) or tactical (active and hands-on) approach to asset allocation.
 Regular readers know that I generally favor the strategic approach, and I outlined some specific guidelines in this article.
 But rebalancing--the process of putting your portfolio's asset allocations back in line with your strategic targets--is a disciplined way to add a tactical element to a buy-and-hold asset-allocation strategy.
-Rebalancing helps ensure that you peel money away from your winners and add to your losers, and it's one of the best ways to enhance your portfolio's return and improve its risk level.
+Rebalancing helps ensure that you peel money away from your winners and add to your losers, and it's one of the best ways to improve your portfolio's return and improve its risk level.

 But even investors who are sold on the merits of rebalancing often struggle with how often to do it.
 David Swensen, the manager of Yale's endowment, has argued in favor of frequent, even daily, rebalancing.
 That approach doesn't translate to the world of retail investors, however.
 Individual investors may have to pay taxes and transaction costs to rebalance, and such a rigorous rebalancing program would take up a ridiculous amount of time, too.